ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Recipe Likes**
 * **_As a Site User, I can view the number of likes for each recipe so that I can see the feedback from others._**

-  The number of likes for each recipe is displayed in the recipe card in Browse Recipes, My Favourites and My Recipe pages.
+  The number of likes for each recipe is displayed in the recipe card in Browse Recipes, My Favourites and My Recipes pages.
 It is also displayed in the Recipe Details page for each page.

   <img src="docs/images/testing/us-nr-of-likes-recipe-card.png" width=350>
   <br>